- Instructions for Form 990-BL - Introductory Material

 On the last line of the Signature Block, check "Yes," if the IRS can contact the paid preparer who signed the return to discuss the return.
 This authorization applies only to the individual whose signature appears in the Paid Preparer Use Only section of Form 990-BL.
 It does not apply to the firm, if any, shown in that section.
 By checking "Yes," to this box, the organization is authorizing the IRS to contact the paid preparer to answer any questions that arise during the processing of the return.

-The organization is also authorizing the paid preparer to:
+The organization also is authorizing the paid preparer to:

 Give the IRS any information missing from the return;